0xAX/linux-insides/interrupts/interrupts-8.md

 #endif
 ```

-If the condition will return non-zero vaule we call the:
+If the condition will return non-zero value we call the:

 ```C
 setup_irq(2, &irq2);